AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 Which AI crawler brings the most traffic?+

-Yes — each crawler has its own user agent and can be controlled separately in robots.txt.
-You can block GPTBot while PerplexityBot is allowed, or block Google-Extended for AI training while Googlebot continues crawling for regular search.
-The rules are fully individually configurable.
+Yes – each crawler has its own user agent and can be controlled separately.
+You can block GPTBot while PerplexityBot is allowed, or block Applebot-Extended for AI training while regular Applebot continues indexing for Spotlight.
+Every combination is possible with individual User-agent blocks in robots.txt.

-How do I know if an AI crawler has visited my website?+
+How do I verify an AI crawler visit in my server logs?+

-Does the language of my website make a difference?+
+Does the language of my website affect AI crawler visibility?+

-Yes — but less than you might think.
-All the AI systems mentioned support English and other languages.
-However English-language content is more strongly represented in AI training data, which can mean English sources are cited more frequently.
-Anyone wanting maximum AI visibility should offer at least the most important content in English as well.
+Yes, but less than you might expect.
+All major AI systems support multiple languages.
+However, English-language content is more strongly represented in AI training data and tends to be cited more frequently in AI answers.
+For maximum AI visibility across all platforms, offering key content in English alongside other languages is worth considering.